Brian-MT-Nguyen/The-Forbidden-Cheese/README.md

     - End of Level Summaries (Shows Level Completed, Attempts to win, Time to complete, and Next Level + Main Menu buttons)

 ## Asset sources:
-All assets and sound effects created myself using Illustrator and audacity except ones listed below:
+All assets and sound effects created myself using Illustrator and audacity except the ones listed below:
 - [Mouse](https://www.pngkit.com/bigpic/u2e6r5t4q8a9e6r5/): I changed the tail color.
 - [Cheese](http://pixelartmaker.com/art/605a4c2a78ea075): I added a black outline around the cheese.